marchel99/Introvert-quiz/README.md

 # Introvert-quiz

-This is a C++ OOP program that determines whether you are an introvert or an extravert based on a series of questions.
+This is my first C++ OOP program and I am still learning. a C++ OOP program that determines whether you are an introvert or an extravert based on a series of questions.
 The program uses a file called "file.txt" where you can add questions line by line.

 To run the program, simply execute the "main.exe" file.
 You will be presented with a series of questions, and for each question, you can choose from five options: strongly agree, agree, don't know, disagree, and strongly disagree.